apache/hudi/rfc/rfc-51/rfc-51.md

 to filter data, and the process of reading data can be described as follows(<a id='process-a'>Process A</a>):
 - Step1: Comparing the inclusion relation of row group data's middle position and task split info to decided which row groups should be handled by current task.
-If the row group data's middle position is contained by task split, the row group should be handled by this task;
+If the row group data's middle position is contained by task split, the row group should be handled by this task
-- Step2: Using pushed down predicates and row group level column statistics info to pick out hit row groups;
+- Step2: Using pushed down predicates and row group level column statistics info to pick out matched row groups
-- Step 3: Filtering page by page level statistics for each column predicates, then get hit row id set for every column independently;
+- Step 3: Filtering page by page level statistics for each column predicates, then get matched row id set for every column independently
-- Step 4: Getting final hit row id ranges by combining all column hit rows, then get final hit pages for every column;
+- Step 4: Getting final matched row id ranges by combining all column matched rows, then get final matched pages for every column
-- Step 5: Loading and uncompressing hit pages for every requested columns;
+- Step 5: Loading and uncompressing matched pages for every requested columns
-- Step 6: Reading data by hit row id ranges;
+- Step 6: Reading data by matched row id ranges

 ![](filter-by-page-statistics.jpg)